ubemacapuno/QC-Logger/README.md

-## QC Buddy (Work in Progress)
+## QC Logger (Work in Progress)

-This is a full-stack project using React and Supabase.
-It will be a CRUD app for laboratory QC tests.
+Record your QC laboratory results using QC Logger!
+This app is inspired by my prior experience as a laboratory professional, where I would routinely record QC test results on paper.
+Why not make it electronic?!
+This full-stack project is made with React and Supabase.
  <!-- <tr>
     <td width="100%"  style="align:center;" valign="top">
             <img src="https://github.com/ubemacapuno/images-for-github-readme/blob/main/tortoise-tea-house-site.jpg?raw=true" width="100%"  alt="Tortoise Tea House website."/>